ForgottenGlory/forgottenglory.github.io/docs/readme/atelier.md

 ## Post-Wabbajack Install
 ### Game Folder Files
 Now you have to copy some files to their correct locations.
-Navigate to C:\Atelier\Game Folder Files.
-Copy all of the files inside the Game Folder Files folder into [Steam Install Location]\steamapps\common\Skyrim Special Edition\ and Overwrite if prompted.
+Navigate to `[Install Drive]\Atelier\Game Folder Files`.
+Copy all of the files inside the Game Folder Files folder into `[Steam Install Location]\steamapps\common\Skyrim Special Edition\` and Overwrite if prompted.
 This folder contains SKSE and Engine Fixes part 2, which are required to use Atelier and must be placed into your Skyrim's installation folder for the list to function.

 ### Mod Organizer 2
-1. Navigate to C:\Atelier and open ModOrganizer.exe.
+1. Navigate to `[Install Drive]\Atelier` and open ModOrganizer.exe.
 Your Mod Organizer window will have a dark theme already selected.
 If it doesn’t, something has gone wrong and you’ll likely need to do the Wabbajack installation again.
 2. A dialogue will appear and ask if you want to associate Mod Organizer with nxm links.
 Click **Yes.**

 #### Configuration-Specific